 The Economy Class service is carried out by the airline's professionally trained cabin crew.

-Food and drink are available to order once in-flight.
+Food and drink were available to order once in flight.

-Economy Class seats are set out in a 3 x 3 formation and designed to give passengers a relaxed journey.
+Economy Class seats were set out in a 3 x 3 formation and designed to give passengers a relaxed journey.

 CityJet Business Class is a small upgrade from Economy Class but offers some great additional perks in an exclusive section of the cabin at a low-cost price.

-Business Class passengers can enjoy a more personalised service from the airlines Business Class cabin crew.
+Business Class passengers could enjoy a more personalised service from the airlines Business Class cabin crew.

-Business Class passengers are given complimentary food and drink for the duration of their flights.
+Business Class passengers were given complimentary food and drink for the duration of their flights.

-There is no in-flight entertainment system, but passengers can find an in-flight magazine in the back pocket of the seat in front of them.
+There is no in-flight entertainment system, but passengers were able to find an in-flight magazine in the back pocket of the seat in front of them.